Mobile (song)

 "Mobile" is a song by Canadian singer-songwriter Avril Lavigne from her debut studio album, Let Go (2002).
 The song was written by Lavigne and Clif Magness, with production being helmed solely by Magness.
-In May 2003, the song was released in New Zealand and Australia as the fifth single from the album.
+In May 2003, the song was released in New Zealand as the fifth single from the album.

 Composition

 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of A major and is set in time signature of common time with a tempo of 100 beats per minute.

 Critical reception

 Pat Blashill of Rolling Stone referred to "Mobile" as a "completely inescapable hit".
 He noted that "Lavigne wails over crashing waves of acoustic and electric guitars, her big voice occasionally turns sideways in a drawl, a casual hint that she may actually be, of all things, a fine country singer in the making".

+Mason Noorenberghe of AllMusic described the song Mobile by Avril Lavigne has a country rock style similar to Life Is a Highway by Canadian singer Tom Cochrane.
+It has roaring guitars, country twang to the rock instrumentation and powerful vocals.

 Chart performance

-"Mobile" was solely released as a single in New Zealand and Australia.
+"Mobile" was solely released as a single in New Zealand.
 The song debuted at number 36 on the New Zealand Singles Chart for the issue dated May 11, 2003.
 It spent a total of 11 weeks on the chart, peaking at number 26 for the issue dated June 8, 2003.